About Me

 Freelance life started to become a reality!

-2016 came along, and I was gearing up to finish school and get more into freelance work.
-Besides school, I ran some social media channels and started to like them just as much.
 This would later lead to content writing and helping think tanks, agencies, and consultancies with their clients.
-One of those clients was a media outlet, which led to me considering journalism and reporting as a career.
+One of those clients was a media outlet, which led me to consider journalism and reporting as a potential career path.

 Fast-forward two more years, and we’re in the crypto winter of 2018.
 Bitcoin dropped hard, Ethereum was the new kid on the block but still had issues, and every ICO that took place wouldn’t survive in the long run.